Introduction to NumPyro#

 scale = numpyro.sample("scale", dist.Exponential(1))

-# Define likelihood
+# define likelihood

 numpyro.sample("obs", dist.Normal(mean, scale), obs=data)